Stef-Rousset/P7_backend/Readme.md

 `npm install --save mysql2`
 `npm install -g sequelize-cli`

-Next, you will have to create databases with sequelize-cli from the backend folder: sequelize-cli db:create sequelize-cli db:migrate

 Then, you will have to set the environment variables for mysql in a .env file with your own identifiers:
 - DBPASSWORD=<your password>
 - DBUSERNAME=<your username>
 - DBNAME=<the name of your db>

+Next, you will have to create database with sequelize-cli from the backend folder: sequelize-cli db:create sequelize-cli db:migrate

 You will also need to set a secret key (= a long random string) in the .env file to be used by jsonwebtoken